 I have been a member of Ramblers for a long time because it is an organisation worthy of unquestionable backing.
 I love walking whether it is a meander along a river, a stroll up a hill or the challenge of a long distance multi-day trail.
 I support all the aims of Ramblers and as a member of the SCEC would hope to be able to help deliver some of these aims.
 My background is in teaching.
 I live mainly in Glasgow but spend a large amount of time on Deeside.
 My activities with Ramblers include being group secretary, a walk leader, the development of Ramblers Routes and path development and maintenance.

 I joined the Edinburgh Young Walkers group in 2014 after moving back to the city from Aberdeen.
-Since then I've been involved as a walk leader and as social secretary, organising events and outings for the group.
+Since then I've been involved as a walk leader and as social secretary between October 2015 – October 2016, organising events and outings for the group.
+I’m also currently the walks programme co-ordinator for the group, ensuring a variety of walks are available for all abilities.

 I've been a Lochaber & Lorn group committee member since November 2014, membership secretary 2014-2016 and on Highland and Islands committee since February 2016.
 I want to encourage more people out walking for its health and social benefits.
 I would like to see more being done to bring together Ramblers and health walking groups to encourage people to get fitter and support people to continue walking as they grow older and less able.
 I'm keen to see Medal Routes developed as a gateway to growing Ramblers membership and I want to support groups widen their offering to be more inclusive of all sections of their communities.